 This delicious treat can be whipped up quickly using just two simple ingredients (three if you count water).
 Making sugar-coated cranberries couldn’t be easier.
 Just combine the ingredients, and you are ready to go!
 These little gems are crisp, sweet, and incredibly delicious!

 Simply add the ingredients together in a medium saucepan to get started.
 Sugared cranberries are the perfect last-minute holiday dessert to serve for your family and friends.
-Consider making them this for Christmas this year!
+Consider making them for Christmas this year!

 Table of contents

 For starters, these little treats are simple to make.
 It is the perfect bonus dish to make during the holiday season because they are so quick and can turn an ordinary meal into a festive feast for the eyes and tastebuds.
 OR you can just keep them around for a convenient and delicious snack!

 Not only are these candied cranberries incredibly easy to make, BUT you can make these sweet cranberries for a very low cost.
 In addition, fresh cranberries are often on sale during this time of the year.

 These easy sugared cranberries are a great alternative to the typical sweet cranberry sauce you tend to find with each year’s holiday spread.
 The tart berries combined with a sweet sugary coating are simple and complimentary to some of the heavier and savory dishes we love so much this time of year.